-Limit of Quantitation (LOQ) - The LOQ is used to establish intra-laboratory bias to assess the performance of the measurement system at the lower limits of analysis.
-The laboratory will analyze a calibration standard (if applicable) at the LOQ specified in Table A7.1.
+Limit of Quantitation (LOQ) - The laboratory will analyze a calibration standard (if applicable) at the LOQ specified in Table A7.1.
 An LOQ will be verified annually for each matrix and analyte on each instrument.
 Additionally, LOQs may be verified using the analyst's best professional judgment whenever a significant change in instrument response is observed or expected (i.e. after preventative maintenance, major repair or unusual responses are observed.)

 Calibrations including the standard at the LOQ listed in Table A7.1 will meet the calibration requirements of the analytical method or corrective action will be implemented.